 A premature summer has officially arrived in London, albeit a. badly timed and b. destined to be short lived.
 By day sun shines brilliantly and in the evenings I open my windows to welcome wafts of jasmine.
 I can’t complain seeing as its my favorite season, but why couldn’t this have held off until my wedding just weeks away.
 This heat is making me lazy and I have so much to do!

 “How dare you try to pay!
 Just come back some day.
-You’re always welcome” Looks like we’d made one more Cretan friend by sharing cheese and olives.
-And there was another taverna up in Rogdia, where we ate an amazing Feta Salad and Dakos (rusks topped with tomatoes and cheese) overlooking the entire city of Heraklion.
-It’s the simple things in life which are the most memorable, be it soaking up the sun, a meal accompanied by live music or, er, cheese!
+You’re always welcome.”
+Looks like we’d made a friend over cheese and olives.
+There was another taverna up in Rogdia, where we ate an amazing Feta Salad and Dakos (rusks topped with tomatoes and cheese) overlooking the ancient city of Heraklion.
+It’s the simple things in life which are the most memorable, be it soaking up the sun, a meal accompanied by live music or cheese!

 Yamas! don’t just offer your bog standard feta which seems to be one of only two Greek cheese already widely available.
 They aim to make good Greek cheeses more accessible to the UK and beyond, by offering comprehensive, no fuss and fairly priced products.
 Great website too!
-Managing director Neil is so passionate about the brand that he constantly travels to Greece and Cyprus ensuring top quality and authentic products.
-The range although young, is already widely available, and for Greece’s second favorite cheese Graviera it is the first time it has reached such an audience.
-The products themselves are of utmost quality: the feta is creamy and not overly aged, the smoked cheese has a subtle smokiness, the Graviera nutty and sweet and halloumi perfect for grilling and not overly salty.
-All products are good enough for the cheese board yet versatile enough to use in cooking.
+Managing director Neil is so passionate about the brand that he constantly travels to Greece and Cyprus ensuring authenticity.
+The young brand is already widely available, and for Greece’s second favorite cheese Graviera it is the first time it has reached such an audience.
+The products are of mouth watering calibre; the feta is creamy and not overly aged, the smoked cheese has a subtle smokiness, the Graviera nutty and sweet and halloumi perfect for grilling and not overly salty.

 Host of My Greek Kitchen, chef Toni Buxton, was also excited by the Yamas! range saying ” It’s wonderful that these cheeses will finally be available in the UK!”